 You might need to pay a little bit to return a product.
 Check-out the section on my refund policy to start the process.
 I can definitely let you know at that time.

 How long will it take to receive my physical product?

 On average, products take about 10 business days to reach you from the time the order is placed.
 Some products might take slightly longer — basically anything that is printed since they are custom printed when you order.
 Let me know if you have questions!
 I’m happy to help.

 Can I return my digital download?

-I make every effort to ensure that you are pleased with the products you purchase on TADMINT.
+I’d like to try and fix the order if I can first!
+I make every effort to ensure that you are pleased with the products that you purchase on TADMINT.
 Since products are digital and cannot be returned, I’ve included some support tips below that will hopefully help you with troubleshooting.
 You can always send me a message too if you don’t find the answer to your question.

 How do I download a product?